ARIT FELLOWSHIP PROGRAMS FOR 2021-2022, details forthcoming in late summer.

 intensive study of Turkish at the beginning, intermediate and advanced levels during the

-The Institute for International Education (IIE) offers programs to support international exchanges with Turkey for students,
+The Institute of International Education (IIE, Fulbright) offers programs to support international exchanges with Turkey for students,

 faculty, and professionals.
-For information see the IIE website [http://www.iie.org/fulbright], or contact the
+For Fulbright information see the Fulbright web page.

-The U.S. Department of Education offers Fulbright-Hays Fellowships Doctoral Dissertation Research Abroad and the Fulbright-Hays Faculty Research Abroad (FRA) Fellowship programs.
+The U.S. Department of Education offers Fulbright-Hays Fellowships Doctoral Dissertation Research Abroad program.

-The Social Science Research Council (SSRC) offers fellowships for research in the social sciences and humanities to be
+The Social Science Research Council (SSRC) offers support for research through its programs and fellowships.